-The problem in finding skilled professionals in accounting and finance is due to a lot of demand for such employees and a limited supply.
+The problem in finding skilled accounting and finance professionals is due to high demand and a limited supply.
 With jobs in the finance industry expected to grow by 10% by 2026, it’s more important than ever that financial recruiters know how to find and hire talent in today’s competitive hiring market.

-Fact: 75% of C-Suite Execs in the accounting and financial services sector are concerned about shortages of skills within the industry.
+Fact: 75% of C-Suite Executives in the accounting and financial services sector are concerned about shortages of skills within the industry.

 In this guide we aim to break down the key recruiting challenges and share tips and tricks to help with your hunt for great hires.
 So, with that in mind let first look at the main pain points faced by accounting and financial CEO’s…

-Every industry encounters its reasonable share of obstacles when hiring new candidates, but accounting and financial services take it to a whole new level!
-From ever-evolving technology continuously changing business needs and having to find people with niche skills combined with intense competition from both “fintech” (financial technology) companies and other sectors entirely, it’s no wonder recruiters struggle with financial services recruiting.
+Every industry encounters its reasonable share of obstacles when hiring new candidates, but accounting and finance services take it to a whole new level!
+From ever-evolving technology continuously changing business needs and having to find people with niche skills combined with intense competition from both “fintech” (financial technology) companies and other sectors entirely, it’s no wonder recruiters struggle with accounting and finance services recruiting.

 Here are a few of the top difficulties that firms are currently confronting when searching for accounting and financial professionals…

 Shortage of suitable candidates: